madpiano/2019-432/projects/project1/2019_accepted.md

     -   verify that the link works and that you can download the data from that link,
     -   provide the mean and standard deviation across your sample of the outcome in your linear model
     -   provide the count and % of subjects who fall in the categories described by the outcome in your logistic model.
+-   I'll need to set some clearer rules about sources of data that aren't acceptable for Project 2.

 Attaway to Chari/Hnath
 ----------------------